-Lipid keratopathy, also known as corneal lipidosis, occurs when fatty substances accumulate in the cornea of your dog's eye, affecting one or both eyes.
-This condition can occur for several reasons, including genetics, high cholesterol levels and hypothyroidism.
-Symptoms include cloudy spots in the eye, usually near the center.
-Your vet can diagnose this condition through an eye exam.
-Treatment usually involves feeding your dog a low-fat diet to lower his cholesterol levels or treating an underlying cause such as hypothyroidism.
+Lipid keratopathy, also known as corneal dystrophy, occurs when fatty substances accumulate in the cornea causing a white spot on a dog's eye.
+This condition can occur for several reasons, including genetics, high cholesterol levels, and hypothyroidism.
+Symptoms include a white or grey spot on a dog's eye, usually near the center, according to Cavalier Health.

 Uveitis in Canines

 If your pup's eye is red, cloudy, tearing and he keeps it shut, he may be suffering from uveitis.
-Your pup's uvea is made up of the iris, ciliary body and choroid, all of which can become inflamed.
-This inflammation can be caused by many things, including an underlying infection, systemic disease or an injury to the eye.
-Your vet can diagnose this condition by measuring the pressure in the eye.
-Treatment involves the use of eyedrops to reduce the inflammation and eliminate any bacterial infections.
+Your pup's uvea is made up of the iris, ciliary body, and choroid, all of which can become inflamed.
+This inflammation can be caused by many things, including an underlying infection, systemic disease, or an injury to the eye according to Eye Care for Animals.

 Doggy Dry Eye (Keratoconjunctivitis Sicca)

 If your pup's eyes aren't producing enough tears, the eyes can become very dry and open to infections or corneal ulceration.
-Pups who blink a lot, have swollen eyes, changes in the appearance of their corneas or discharge coming from their eyes, may be suffering from dry eye.
-Causes include a genetic predisposition, underlying illness, bacterial infection or medication.
-Your vet can evaluate your pup's tear production and prescribe artificial tears to treat this condition or perform surgery to reroute the moisture from a salivary gland to his eyes.
+Pups who blink a lot, have swollen eyes, changes in the appearance of their corneas or discharge coming from their eyes, may be suffering from dry eye according to the American College of Veterinary Ophthalmologists.

 Keratitis in Dogs

-Symptoms of keratitis include pawing at the eye, tearing, squinting and a protruding third eyelid, according to WebMD.
+Symptoms of keratitis include pawing at the eye, tearing, squinting, and a protruding third eyelid, according to WebMD.
 Your vet will determine what type of treatment to use.
-Possible treatments include prescription eyedrops to control inflammation, surgery to remove the cornea, radiation treatment or cryotherapy.
+Possible treatments include prescription eye drops to control inflammation, surgery to remove the cornea, radiation treatment, or cryotherapy.